ryanmcnally93/ascension/README.md

 I instead just allowed users to checkout with the selected dates and times added to their products, without checking for availability.
 I did add some functionality to check for past dates or dates that exceed two weeks, and returned an error for these.

 After giving this issue some time and waiting until the end of my project, I have decided to build on this and add some python and javascript to return all the orders to the template and sift through the dates and times to only allow users to select and book available times.
-This took a lot of thinkng and manipulating, but I have commented through the steps within the products views.py for product_information and the product_information.js file.
+This took a lot of thinking and manipulating, but I have commented through the steps within the products views.py for product_information and the product_information.js file.

 ### Unfixed Bugs